catavallejos/TutorialBASiCS/README.md

 Before the tutorial, please make sure to download

 * The 3 data files contained in the 'Data' folder of this repository
-* The 5 .txt files contained in the 'Chains' folder of https://www.dropbox.com/sh/0efdyln7moqtypo/AAApP0g2PamfYV4pEqDubfXva?dl=0
+* The 5 .txt files contained in the 'Chains2016' folder of https://www.dropbox.com/sh/0efdyln7moqtypo/AAApP0g2PamfYV4pEqDubfXva?dl=0

 ## Software requirements